top of page

 Our Model

-Proactive Doorstep Care (PDC), a scalable, government-aligned model reducing preventable maternal and child deaths by shifting care from crowded facilities to communities.
+Proactive Doorstep Care (PDC), a scalable, government-aligned model reducing preventable maternal and child deaths by shifting care from facilities to households.

 The model is designed to decongest facilities by shifting preventive, routine and follow-up care into communities, while reserving the health centre for more complex, referred or specialized cases.